-(2) In the event an IPA chooses to use a subcontractor to assist the IPA in working on a specific audit, then the IPA shall submit a subcontract with the reason for subcontracting a portion of the audit work to the OSA for approval.
-The IPA may subcontract only with IPAs on the approved IPA list.
-Subcontractors are subject to an independence analysis, which may include the auditor rotation rule requirements of Subsection F of 2.2.2.8 NMAC.
+(2) In the event an IPA chooses to use a subcontractor to assist the IPA in working on a specific audit, then the IPA shall [obtain the prior written approval of the state auditor to] submit a subcontract with the reason for subcontracting a portion of the audit work to the OSA for approval.
+The IPA may subcontract only with IPAs [who have submitted a completed and approved firm profile to the state auditor as required in Subsection A of 2.2.2.8 NMAC] on the approved IPA list.
+Subcontractors are subject to an independence analysis, which may include the [IPA rotation] auditor rotation rule requirements of [Subsection G] Subsection F of 2.2.2.8 NMAC. ["Technical review contracts" are considered subcontracting and are subject to the requirements of this Section.
+The audit contract shall specify subcontractor responsibility, who shall sign the report(s), and how the subcontractor shall be paid.
+For additional information see the subcontract work section of the OSA website.]